Sakshi Shinghal

 YueXin Yu

 Yuexin is a 4th year Bioinformatic and Computational Biology undergraduate in University of Toronto, minor in Mathematics.
-Her fourth-year project in Provart's lab is to build a protein-ligand docking function webserver with heat map result visualization.
+Her fourth-year project in the Provart Lab is to build a protein-ligand docking function webserver with heat map result visualization.
 She is interested in data analysis and computational biology.
 LinkedIn

 Vinayak Tuteja

-I am a third year Bioinformatics and Computational Biology student.
-My project at the Provart lab is to analyse VCF files for P.trichocarpa as a data source for the SNP viewer.
-Aside from BCB, I love discovering music from different genres and trying new food.
+Vinayak is a third year Bioinformatics and Computational Biology student.
+His project at the Provart lab is to analyse VCF files for P. trichocarpa as a data source for the SNP viewer.
+Aside from BCB, he loves discovering music from different genres and trying new food.

 Luke Zhang